Cars Brands that start with P

 Picchio Racing Cars Logo

 Italian manufacturer of racing cars and sports models for the road Picchio Racing Cars was founded in 1989 in Ancarano, Teramo, Italy.
-The founder of the company was Giotto Bizzarrini, who wanted to realize his idea of the most efficient racing car.
+The company’s founder was Giotto Bizzarrini, who wanted to realize his idea of the most efficient racing car.
 He created his first SR2 in 1998.
 In 2004, a new Light series was introduced.
 The next model line was the Hillclimb, the P4/E2, released in 2010.
 At the same time, the company’s first electric car, the Picchio DANY, appeared.

 Pilbeam